 By countering their points with perspective you might spark another thought.
 One that’s at least a little more marginal.
 It’s good to plan these chats for as the food arrives, that way they can’t launch into a tirade with their mouth full of potato bake.

-Now racists in general aren’t all that logical, fearful sure but linear in though, no sir.
-Phrase the facts in a way that seems relevant to them.
+Now racists or bigots in general aren’t all that logical.
+So phrase your facts in a way that seems relevant to them.
 Instead of saying only 2.2% of the population is Muslim, mention instead that atheists take up an increasing percentage (30%), according to the 2016 Census.
 We’re swamped by non-believers instead of Muslims really, that’s sure to get the topic off the persecution of a minority.
 Well at least until dessert.

-So instead of criticising One Nation as a whole, maybe jump aboard the Malcolm Roberts train, he seems to be the weakest link.
-Or the one who left the party to join the party at Bob Katter’s place.
-If you focus on their individual weaknesses rather than overarching statements, their argument will crumble from within.
+So instead of criticising [insert party here] as a whole, maybe jump aboard the Malcolm Roberts train (remember him?)
+And focus on their weaknesses, If you focus on their individual struggles rather than overarching statements, their argument will crumble from within.
 And any attempts to assert credibility will be swept up with the Christmas cracker rubbish.

-In all you do at the table make sure to make it cheeky, sarcastic and light.
+Whatever you do at the table, make sure to make it cheeky, sarcastic and light.
 You wouldn’t want to offend anyone.
-Leave that to your racist uncle.
+Leave that to Karen and Bill.
 But in all seriousness, the dinner table is perhaps not the ideal education venue of choice.
-To school your ignorant relative would take to many a years to make it worth your while.
+To school your ignorant relative would take many a years to make it worth your while.
 You can still call out their insensitivity, just put a lighthearted spin on it.
 You’ll get blamed for the melt down no matter what he says.

 It’s better to say something than nothing at all.
 But in the spirit of the holidays be wise in what you choose to address.
 Said racist relative is insulated and likely nothing you say will change their mind.
 Practice the art of the redirect, if a remark is made move onto a safer subject.
 Like how delicious the ham is, how full you are or how excited you are for 2018.
 All safe spaces to attack.